doodlebunnyhops/doodlebunnyhops.github.io/content/_index.md

 ---

-We also had a small update to light panel [A28](/casebook/light_panel/#a28), bladderfan from the community found mid July that there is a second message for this light!
+We also had a small update to light panel [A28](/casebook/light_panel/#a28), bladifaan from the community found mid July that there is a second message for this light!

 <hr style="background-color: #28b44c" size=8>